 Tally Relay Group - Delegates the menu controls to configure the selected Tally Group.
-The A, B, C, and D Tally Groups correspond to Tally/GPI connectors 1 through 4 on the rear of the K-Frame Video Processor.
+The A through J (on GV K-Frame X or A, B, C, and D on other K-Frame systems) Tally Groups correspond to Tally/GPI connectors 1 through 10 (or 1 through 4) on the rear of the Installation & Service Manual Video Processor.